silnrsi/sldr/doc/sil_namespace.md

 | gperson  | grammatical person |
 | notes    | Free form notes to the end of the line |

+If there is no @columns attribute or it contains too few entries then a default @columns attribute consists of `word freq notes`.

 ## Identification